GustavoHennig/GustavoHennig/README.md

 - I’m currently working on exciting new features in Plagius - Plagiarism detector software.
   - There is already a preview version of Plagius for Mac  \o/.
 - I’m currently learning distributed databases systems, Vue, CEF, cross-platform apps...
+- Recently I'm working for a company, implementing customizations for Sitecore and EPiServer.

 ### What can I do for you?